Changed Lives

 Upon release, Justin returned to a life of drugs and homelessness — but deep down, he knew something had changed.
 After he had a pulmonary episode, the hospital sent him to Crossroads to recover and get clean.
 He learned he had experienced heart failure.
 Since, he has gotten sober, begun attending worship and focusing on his relationship with God, all with the help of the Mission.

-After experiencing heart failure, Justin was told he didn’t have much time to live.
+Because of the heart failure, Justin was told he didn’t have much time to live.
 Nevertheless, he decided to embrace his purpose: to spend time with loved ones and trust in the Lord to show him the way.

 “Crossroads was not just accommodating of me staying there with my limited ability to do things, but also with the emotional stuff that I was going through with that diagnosis,” Justin says.
 “My diagnosis is terminal.
 But it reminded me that I had to trust God and know that’s part of his plan.”